 It is a common misconception that only a certain type of woman should be in a sorority.

-The sorority experience is for all women who choose to join.
+The NPC sorority experience is for all women who choose to join.
 The truth is that not every woman in the world will find that she wants to be in a sorority, and that’s okay!
 Recruitment provides a safe and educational space to make this discovery.
+Your student might look to you for guidance as she considers joining a sorority.
+This article will help you talk through the benefits of membership with her.
 Let’s look at who might want to join a sorority by discovering what the experience can provide members.

 Sisterhood & Friendship